MJ the Musical: Recordings

 Recording for the original Broadway cast album took place on February 7 and 8, 2022.
 The original Broadway cast recording was released on July 15, 2022.
 The original cast recording was nominated for a Grammy Award for Best Musical Theater Album.

 Development

-The musical was announced in June 2018. with backing of Michael Jackson's estate.
-Wheeldon spoke about the musical, stating, "The show is very much anchored in one particular moment in time.
-I always bring up the fabulous movie that Spielberg made about Lincoln: You take one key moment, I suppose, in the history of someone's life and then sort of use that as an anchor point for past storytelling and, perhaps, some kind of prophecy of what's to come.
+The musical was announced in June 2018 with the backing of Michael Jackson's estate.
+It was originally titled Don't Stop 'Til You Get Enough.
+Wheeldon likened it to the 2012 biographical film Lincoln: "The show is very much anchored in one particular moment in time ...
+You take one key moment, I suppose, in the history of someone's life and then sort of use that as an anchor point for past storytelling and, perhaps, some kind of prophecy of what's to come.
 We'll be doing that with this story."
-Asked about the dance and choreography, he said he "intend[s] to put quite a lot of Michael's work in the show".